 Best Shingles for Mansard Roof

-Synthetic shingles and cedar shake shingles are the two types of shingles that are the best option for a mansard roof.
-Synthetic shingles are made from recycled plastic materials which look like slate or cedar shake shingles.
-It is generally a premium type of material; that’s why the cost of this product is much higher than asphalt materials.
+Synthetic shingles and cedar shake mansard roof shingles are the two types of shingles that are the best option for a mansard roof.
+The cedar shake mansard roof shingles, in particular, offer a unique and aesthetically pleasing appearance.

 Cedar shake shingles are also premium-level natural wood shingles.
 Six cedar shakes will make a panel, which we install on the roof.